-The Committee on Racial Exclusion and Equity was founded in 2016 to investigate racial and ethnic diversity within the section, assess the educational and professional climate for scholars of color, recommend changes in section policies and practices, and engage environmental sociologists in laying the foundation for a more inclusive scholarly community.
+The goals of the Committee on Racial Inclusion, Equity and Justice (CRIEJ) are to investigate racial and ethnic diversity within the section, assess the educational and professional climate for scholars of color, recommend changes in section policies and practices, and engage environmental sociologists in laying the foundation for a more inclusive scholarly community.
+This committee was formed in 2016.